 Unlike most brands, Prada is still family-owned, with Miuccia Prada owning 65 percent of the company.
 The other 35 percent is owned by Patrizio Bertelli.

 Let’s look at Gucci’s environmental goals first.
 Gucci’s goal for 2025 is to have reduced its total environmental impact by 40%.
-As for the carbon emission, their goal is to have this reduced by 50%.
+As for carbon emissions, their goal is to have this reduced by 50%.
 According to Kering’s tool EP&L Gucci already has reduced its total footprint by 39%, and its carbon emission by 37%.
 Another goal of the brand is to use 100 percent renewable energy across the whole production line by the year 2022.

 In its products, Gucci mainly uses materials such as leather, canvas, and suede.
 Which are very controversial materials in the fashion industry.
 Many believe that leather shouldn’t be used due to animal cruelty, and the negative influence of animal agriculture on the environment.
 However, it is important to note that leather is a byproduct of the meat industry.
 Therefore, it does not use any additional resources or land in order to be made.
 Suede is a natural fiber also made of animal products.
 It has the same environmental impact as leather, and just like leather, it is biodegradable.
 Canvas can be made from different kinds of materials such as cotton, and hemp and is relatively eco-friendly depending on which material is used.

 Next to leather and suede, Gucci also uses other animal products such as wool.
 For this reason, Gucci scores relatively low on the GOOD ON YOU rating for animals.

 Gucci did come out with a sustainable collection called Gucci off the grid.
 For this collection recycled, bio-based, organic, and sustainably sourced materials were used.

 As for the people aspect of Gucci.
 The company supports diversity and gender equality.
 The supply chain of Gucci is partly covered by the Social Accountability International certification.
 Nevertheless, there is no evidence that the company ensures a living wage for all its employees throughout the supply chain.